 “If the training situations never vary in rhythm, complexity, intensity or physical demand, the players never have to react to novelty or uncertainty or insecurity,” explains Tom Turner, USA National Instructor and member of the US Soccer National Coaching Committee.
 But by adding variability to our practices, we encourage children to think, move, and find solutions in different ways.

 “We use play a lot, for a number of different reasons,” adds Dr. Craig Harrison, Research Fellow at Auckland University of Technology and expert in the field of youth athlete development.
 “From a fundamentally human point of view, play is how young people learn… It also provides us an opportunity to look into how kids move, how they solve different problems.”

 Learning environments that are centered on play challenge kids and promote creativity, helping them to grow through adversity.
 And this can have huge benefits for their long-term development.

 Keep kids active throughout the training session

 Finally, try to keep kids actively participating throughout the training session.
 “Players at this age get bored easily,” explains Rob Sherman.
 “They don’t want to hear you talk forever, they don’t want to stand in queues, so let the ball roll; no shouting, no information during the practice; as long as it looks like the game, they’ll enjoy it.”

 As coaches, we should aim to keep coaching interventions to one minute or less and maintain “ball rolling” time for at least 70% of the session.
 By minimizing set-up time and coaching interventions during training, as well as using simple, game-like practices that flow and are easy for our players to understand, we can keep kids active and engaged, and maximize their learning opportunities.

-Getting started: The essentials for first-time soccer coaches
+Getting started: The essentials for beginner soccer coaches